Michael-Dalrymple/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Purpose of this blog is to document my sports analytics hobby.
+Going to use this space as a blog documenting my sports analytics hobby.
 Primarily will be focused on analyzing baseball and American football with R. Please feel free to reach out over twitter or email!